wp-plugins/woocommerce-product-faqs/README.txt

 == Description ==

+**UPDATE** As of 3.0.0, this plugin has the following requirements:
+- PHP 5.3+
+- WooCommerce 2.0.0+

 If you have ever used eBay's 'Ask Buyer' system before, you will know how this plugin behaves.
 It extends WooCommerce to allow visitors to ask questions about specific products, get answers, and view other threads.
 It also allows you, the store owner, to manually add questions to specific products.

-This plugin requires WooCommerce 1.6.6 or higher, though 2.x is preferred.

-[Click here](http://redactweb.com/shop/flying-ninja/#tab-faqs) for a sample WooCommerce product page with some FAQs.
+[Click here](http://joshlevinson.me/shop/flying-ninja/#tab-faqs) for a sample WooCommerce product page with some FAQs.

-= FAQ Spam =
-The submission of FAQs fights spam in one of two ways, with the admin being able to pick between:

-1. AYAH (Are you a human?) anti-spam.
-Google it.

-2. "Honeypot" input field.
-This adds an extra field to the form, hidden with css, that will cause submissions to fail if it is filled out.

 = FAQ Notifications =
 Notifications are in place that will notify the admin of new questions, with links to administer each question.

 Notifications are in place that will notify the asker when their question has been answered, with links to view the product.